britram/taps-transports/draft-ietf-taps-transports.md

 - support for stream scheduling prioritization.
 - user message bundling.
 - flow control using a window-based mechanism.
+- drop notification.
 - congestion control using methods similar to TCP.
 - strong error/misdelivery detection (CRC32c).
-- transport layer multihoming for resilience.
+- transport layer multihoming for resilience and mobility.
 - transport layer mobility.
 - resilience to network failure and/or handover.